DylanWangWQF/HT2ML/README.md

   - The implementations of the [Brakerski-Gentry-Vaikuntanathan (BGV)](https://eprint.iacr.org/2011/277) scheme with bootstrapping.
   - The Approximate Number scheme of [Cheon-Kim-Kim-Song (CKKS)](https://eprint.iacr.org/2016/421).
 - [Open Enclave SDK](https://github.com/openenclave/openenclave): a hardware-agnostic open source library for developing applications that utilize Hardware-based Trusted Execution Environments (a.k.a, Enclaves).
 Open Enclave (OE) is an SDK for building enclave applications in C and C++.
 An enclave application partitions itself into two components: untrusted component (*host*) and trusted component (*enclave*).
 - [HEMat](https://github.com/K-miran/HEMat): a software package for performing a secure outsourced matrix computation using HE.
 HEMat is implemented based on the HE library [HEAAN](https://eprint.iacr.org/2016/421.pdf).
-It is described in more detail in the [CCS2018](https://dl.acm.org/doi/10.1145/3243734.3243837) paper. **Note**: to support both integer-based and rational number-based HE matrix computations, HETEE re-implement HEMat with HElib based on BGV and CKKS schemes.
+It is described in more detail in the [CCS2018](https://dl.acm.org/doi/10.1145/3243734.3243837) paper. **Note**: to support both integer-based and rational number-based HE matrix computations, HETEE re-implements HEMat with HElib based on BGV and CKKS schemes.

 ### PPML Examples